 More detailed information

-More information about the levies, plus annual forecasts, surcharges and annual statements of accounts, is available at the joint website of Germany’s TSOs.
+More information about the surcharge, plus annual forecasts, levies and annual statements of accounts, is available on the joint internet platform of the German transmission system operators.

 The act is intended to boost net electricity generation from combined heat and power generation plants in Germany.

 CHP electricity generation was to be increased to 110 terawatt hours by 2020 and to 120 terawatt hours by 2025.